 This is a course that will suit a wide variety of students.
 It is designed to offer an option for students who enjoy Science in its entirety and don't want to narrow their option, however it is also designed to sit alongside - and compliment - Science based A-levels.
-It is a great course to take as a route into more vocational Science careers from Adult Nursing and Midwifery to Sport Science.
+It is a great course to take as a route into more vocational Science careers from Paramedic Science, Adult Nursing or Midwifery to Sport Science.